chamorin/newton-api-wrapper/README.md

 # (WIP) newton-api-wrapper :apple:

 This project contains the code of a wrapper for Newton Pro API made in python.
 [Newton](https://www.newton.co/) is Canada's first no-fee cryptocurrency brokerage.
 Here's the [documentation](https://newton.stoplight.io/docs/newton-api-docs/docs/authentication/Authentication.md) of the official Newton Pro API.
+I'm using `tox` to run tests.

 ## Requirements